cesarvr/blog/content/post/jenkins-container.md

 [Pipeline] }
 ```

-Nice we don't longer need to wait for Red Hat to update their NodeJS Jenkins slave and the team can use any official image to accomplish for their builds, let's see how do we deal with state.
+Nice, we not longer need to wait for Red Hat to update their NodeJS Jenkins slave and the team can use any official image to accomplish their builds.
+Let's see how do we deal with state.

 ## Customizable